 Overview:

-The General Security Forces in Lebanon “GSF” is looking to enhance its Cybersecurity defense by implementing multiple layers of security from the best security vendors.
+The Requesting Unit (RU)is looking to enhance its Cybersecurity defense by implementing multiple layers of security from the best security vendors.
 The Solution is composed of two Cisco Next Generation Firewalls for Data Center with one Firepower Management Center (FMC) virtual machine, two Palo Alto firewalls for internet perimeter and WAF from Barracuda.
-Moreover the directorate of General Security Forces is looking to replace its current core switches with new high performance redundant Cisco 9606 switches.
+Moreover the RU is looking to replace its current core switches with new high performance redundant Cisco 9606 switches.
 The existing core switches will be moved to a new location where they will be implemented and configured.

 Project Management Plan: